a-vidhawan/cse15l-lab-reports/LabReport-3.md

 ```
 *Output shortened for Lab Report*

-Here, the `grep -c -c` command recursively goes through all the files in the directories and subdirectories of `written_2`, printing out the file name and number of lines that contain "Lucayans".
+Here, the `grep -c -r` command recursively goes through all the files in the directories and subdirectories of `written_2`, printing out the file name and number of lines that contain "Lucayans".
 As you can see, it prints 0 for almost all files except for one in the middle that has the number '2' next to it, since that is the only file that contains "Lucayans" and has it twice.

 **Example 2:** `grep -c -r "Italy" written_2`